rsoiffer/Forge-of-Power/basic-rules.md

 ## Saving Throws

-The three skills {Fortitude}, {% ref Reflex %}, and {% ref Will %} represent your character's ability to avoid or resist various types of attacks.
+The three skills {Fortitude Save}, {Reflex Save}, and {Will Save} represent your character's ability to avoid or resist various types of attacks.
 Skill rolls made with these skills are called **saves** or **saving throws**.
 Unless otherwise specified, a saving throw against a damaging effect does the following.

 **Critical Success:** You take no damage from the effect